Concept by MA in Curating students inspired by symposium workshop.

-MA Curating is a two-year, part-time, low-residency, seminar-based, international and interdisciplinary study programme at Aarhus University.
-The programme is designed for curators, artists and cultural workers who wish to develop their professional curatorial practice and expand their interdisciplinary understanding of curating in contemporary society.
-Today, curating is not just concerned with visual arts: it is a cultural practice that spans numerous disciplines and cultural fields.
-MA Curating reflects this diversity by promoting an interdisciplinary approach to curating, providing you with broad competences in cultural analysis, critical thinking and communication.
+Today, curating is not just concerned with visual arts – it is a cultural practice that spans numerous disciplines and cultural fields.
+The MA in Curating reflects this diversity by promoting an interdisciplinary approach to curating, providing you with broad competences in cultural analysis, critical thinking and communication.

-MA Curating provides a challenging, international study environment that draws on the expertise of researchers across departments at Aarhus University such as Art History, Aesthetics & Culture, Museology, Science Studies, Anthropology, Rhetoric, Musicology, Digital Design and Information Studies, as well as involving visiting scholars and curators.
-The programme also has partnerships with a number of prominent art and cultural institutions that we visit and engage with throughout the two years (see list below).
+The MA in Curating provides a challenging, international study environment that draws on the expertise of researchers across departments at Aarhus University as well as visiting scholars and curators.
+The programme also has partnerships with a number of prominent art and cultural institutions that we visit and engage with during the course of the programme (see lists below).

-Applicants must have an appropriate educational background, a minimum of two years of relevant, practical experience, and English proficiency according to the specifications below.
+Applicants must have an appropriate educational background, a minimum of two years of relevant, practical experience obtained after completing the degree programme on which admission is based, and English proficiency according to the specifications below.

 All applicants with a non-Danish qualifying degree must document English language qualifications comparable to an ‘English B level’ in the Danish upper secondary school (‘gymnasium’).